Samuel Fenton Cary: Campaigns for lieutenant governor and vice president

 In 1875, Cary was also an unsuccessful candidate for Lieutenant Governor of Ohio.

 Cary joined the Greenback Party and was the nominee for Vice President of the United States in the 1876 election after Newton Booth declined to run.
 He ran with Peter Cooper who was running for the presidency against Rutherford B. Hayes.
 Hayes won the presidency along with his running mate, William A. Wheeler.
 Cooper and Cary also came behind the Democratic Party candidates Samuel J. Tilden and Thomas A. Hendricks.

 Honors

-Frank Page, the founder and first mayor of Cary, North Carolina, named the town after Cary because he admire Cary's temperance speech given in the community previously.
+Frank Page, the founder and first mayor of Cary, North Carolina, named the town after Cary because he admired Cary's temperance speech given in the community previously.

 Personal

 Cary was twice married.
 First to Maria Louisa Allen on October 18, 1836; she died of consumption on September 25, 1847.
 They had three children: Martha Louisa Cary, Ella Woodnutt Cary and Lou Allen Cary.
 In 1849, he married Lida Stillwell.
 They had three children: Olive Cary, Samuel Fenton Cary Jr., and Jessie Cary.

 Cary lived out final twenty years of his life as a writer and lecturer.
 He died at the Cary Homestead in College Hill, Cincinnati, Ohio, on September 29, 1900.
 He is interred with his family in Spring Grove Cemetery in Cincinnati.